Balmoral Castle: The Scottish Home of the British Royal Family

 Balmoral Castle has become a symbol of the royal family's connection to Scotland and its culture.
 It has been featured in various works of literature, art, and media over the years.
 It remains a private retreat for the royal family, offering them a place to escape the pressures of official duties and public life.
 The castle is traditionally open to the royal family during the late summer and early autumn, and it's a place where they can enjoy outdoor activities like hunting, fishing, and hiking.

-Balmoral Castle opening times
+Balmoral Castle Opening Times

 While Balmoral Castle is a private residence, parts of the estate are open to the public during certain times of the year.
 Visitors can explore the gardens and some areas of the grounds, and there is a visitor center where tourists can learn about the history of the castle and the royal family's connection to it.

-⪢ Spring Opening (2024)
+⪢ Winter Opening (2025)

 Admission is free of charge at this time, and there is no requirement to book tickets to visit the grounds.

-⪢ Summer Opening (2024)
+⪢ Summer Opening (2025)

-Balmoral Castle ticket prices
+Balmoral Castle Ticket Prices

-Child (5-15 years): £9
+● Child (5-15 years): £9.50

-Family (2 adults and 3 children aged 5 to 16 years): £38
+● Family (2 adults and 3 children aged 5 to 16 years): £42

-Children under 5 years old: Free
+● Children under 5 years old: Free

 The castle is a popular tourist destination, so it is advisable to book your tickets in advance, especially during the summer months.

-How to get to Balmoral Castle
+How to Get to Balmoral Castle

 The castle is located in a rural area, so public transport is limited.
 If you are driving, be sure to allow plenty of time for your journey.
 Balmoral is often busy, especially during the summer months.
-If you are planning to visit, it is a good idea to book your tickets in advance.

-⪢ By Car
+By Car

 The castle is located off the A93 road, about halfway between Ballater and Braemar.
 There is a car park at Crathie, just a short walk from the castle.

-⪢ By Bus
+By Bus

-⪢ By Train
+By Train

 Address: Balmoral Estates, Ballater AB35 5TB, United Kingdom